rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 PSAT makes it easy to reduce the analysis scope by filtering observed cookies by the different dimensions that characterize them, which correspond to the columns in the cookie table.

-The filtering capability is accessed via the little funnel icon at the top-left corner of PSAT's cookie table:
+The filtering capability is accessed via the little funnel icon in the top-left corner of PSAT's cookie table:

 <img width="1200" alt="PSAT Cookie Filtering Access" src="images/cookie-analysis/cookies-table/psat_v0.13.0_cookie_table_filtering_2025_03_24.png">